Williloo/sus1531/README.md

 #### [Requirements] Elicitation

 Find 2-3 people to interview as target users.
-Target users are people who currently use a tool like Toohak, or intend to and are not current or former 1531 students.
+Target users are people who currently use a tool like Kahoot, or intend to and are not current or former 1531 students.
 Record their name and email address.
 You must not interview members of your project group.

 Develop a series of questions (at least 4) to ask these target users to understand what *problems* (not solutions) they might have with quiz tools like Kahoot.
 Give these questions to your target users and record their answers.